NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Introduction

-The computational difficulty of IBP reduction is usually governed by the number of IBP relations to start with.
-The syzygy method \cite{Gluza:2010ws} for IBP reduction is a powerful method to decrease this number of IBP relations.
-So-called syzygy equations, imposes constraints on the Feynman integral indices, and thus significantly decreases the number of IBP relations.
-There are many new methods for solving or reformulating syzygy equations, via linear algebra \cite{Schabinger:2011dz,10.1145/1993886.1993902}, independent syzygy generator selection \cite{Chen:2015lyz} and module intersection \cite{Bohm:2017qme,Bosma:2018mtf,Boehm:2020zig}.
+One of the key factors determining the computational complexity of IBP reduction is the number of initial IBP relations.
+The syzygy method for IBP reduction \cite{Gluza:2010ws} is a powerful method to decrease this number of IBP relations.
+So-called syzygy equations impose constraints on the Feynman integral indices, and thus significantly decrease the number of IBP relations to consider in subsequent computations.
+Several novel methods have been developed for generating or reformulating syzygy equations, including linear algebra techniques \cite{Schabinger:2011dz,10.1145/1993886.1993902}, independent syzygy generator selection \cite{Chen:2015lyz} and module intersection \cite{Bohm:2017qme,Bosma:2018mtf,Boehm:2020zig}.
+Moreover, syzygy method can also be used for generating IBP relations of specific type Feynman integrals, such as Feynman integrals with only overall UV divergence \cite{Henn:2022vqp}.
 Although there have been numerous advancements in syzygy methods for IBP reduction, it appears that {\it an automated program employing syzygy method-based IBP techniques is noticeably lacking in the market. }

-In this paper, we present our package {\sc NeatIBP} (ver.
-1.0) to automatically generate small size IBP systems, using syzygies and, in particular, the module intersection method \cite{Bohm:2017qme,Bosma:2018mtf}.
+In this paper, we introduce our package {\sc NeatIBP} (ver.
+1.0).
+The tool automatically generate small-size IBP systems, relying on syzygy techniques and, in particular, the module intersection method \cite{Bohm:2017qme,Bosma:2018mtf}.